geerlingguy/mac-dev-playbook/README.md

 ### Apps only available via the App Store

-I also use the following apps at least once or twice per week, but unfortunately, as the Mac App Store is not able to be controlled via CLI, or any other way I can find (so far), I have to manually install all of these apps from within the App Store application.
+I also use the following apps at least once or twice per week, but the Mac App Store is harder to control via CLI, so for now I have to manually install all of these apps from within the App Store application (see [Issue #11](https://github.com/geerlingguy/mac-dev-playbook/issues/11)).

   - Tweetbot
   - RadarScope